AbsoluteZer0-IQ/cons454_project/README.md

 Ben McPhee 2025

-First task: implement a pre-trained model using vgg16, trained on imagenet data, to get an idea of out-of-the-box accuracy.
+First task: implement a classification model on flattened images using pytorch, then get a baseline with logistic regression.